 - Some medicines can affect how betamethasone/calcipotriene works.
 Tell your doctor if you are taking other steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone) or if you receive light therapy for your psoriasis.

 - Do not put cosmetics or skin care products on the treated skin.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, Cushing syndrome, diabetes, any skin or scalp infection, or thin skin at the site to be treated.
-Tell your doctor if you have a calcium metabolism disorder or other types of psoriasis (such as erythrodermic, exfoliative, or pustular psoriasis).
+- Tell your doctor if you are pregnant or breastfeeding or if you have kidney disease, liver disease, Cushing syndrome, diabetes, any skin or scalp infection, or thin skin at the site to be treated.

 - Do not use this medicine to treat a skin problem your doctor has not examined.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
 Other tests may also be needed to check for side effects.